Usma Grass: A Beauty Tradition of the Uyghur People

 History

-Usma grass is incredibly selective about its habitat and can only thrive in specific geographic and climatic conditions found in Xinjiang, China.
+Usma grass is incredibly selective about its habitat and can only thrive in specific geographic and climatic conditions found in Central Asia.
 The plant is deeply intertwined with the beauty traditions of the diligent and wise Uyghur people.
 They've known natural beauty secrets for centuries, such as using henna for nail coloring, yogurt for skin whitening, and Usma grass for eyebrow enhancement.

 For the Uyghur community, a special tradition is followed.
 Seven days after a baby girl is born, her mother applies Usma grass juice to her eyebrows, often joining the eyebrows at the center intentionally.
 This symbolizes a mother's hope that her daughter will remain close and harmonious as she grows up.